-All distance education students are authenticated through the use of a unique student identification number.
-Students receive their unique student identification number upon completion of the registration process.
+All distance education students are authenticated through the use of a unique username and password.
+Students receive their unique username and password upon completion of the registration process.

 Password Security - The student is responsible for maintaining the confidentiality of the password and account.
 A student must not disclose his/her username and/or password to any other person.
 Disclosure of a username and/or password may result in administrative withdrawal from Vernon College with forfeiture of tuition and fees.
 Any student who is aware of a violation of username and/or password security must immediately notify either the instructor of the course or the Canvas Administrator.